To ensure an optimal and secure experience, please upgrade to the latest version of your browser.

 Franklin D. Roosevelt’s New Deal, which kicked off in 1933 and helped the US recover from the Great Depression, was nothing but infrastructure focused.
 The Works Progress Administration (WPA), created by the Roosevelt administration, covered the US with 650,000 miles of road, built 78,000 bridges, erected 125,000 civilian and military buildings, and constructed or improved 800 airports.3

-While the current administration also has its eyes set on building and repairing roads, bridges and airports—Biden and the Democrats have proposed an environmentally-focused infrastructure plan, which has been compared to the Green New Deal Resolution, pitched to Congress in February 2019 by Representative Alexandria Ocasio Cortez of New York and Senator Edward J. Markey of Massachusetts.4
+With eyes set on building and repairing roads, bridges and airports, President-elect Joe Biden and the Democratic Party have proposed an environmentally-focused infrastructure plan, which has been compared to the Green New Deal Resolution, pitched to Congress in February 2019 by Representative Alexandria Ocasio Cortez of New York and Senator Edward J. Markey of Massachusetts.4

 “Biden recently unveiled a US$2trn infrastructure program5 and it was very green and progressive in terms of not only putting people back to work but also doing it in a way that massively accelerated the reduction of our carbon footprint in the US,” Lydotes says.